Nanapiou/pioucord/README.md

 };
 ```

-You can access the client from every events.
+You can access the client from every event.

 *Call it as you want, it won't change anything, but try to make something understandable.*